Mount Canobolas

 Mount Canobolas, a mountain on a spur of the Great Dividing Range, is located in the Central Tablelands region of New South Wales, Australia.

-With an elevation of 1390 m above sea level, Mount Canobolas, an extinct volcano, is the highest mountain in the region.
+With an elevation of 1397 m above sea level, Mount Canobolas, an extinct shield volcano, is the highest mountain in the region.
 Situated 13 km southwest of the city of Orange, it is about 250 km west of Sydney.

 The northern slopes of the mountain, with fertile volcanic soil, is a popular cold-climate wine producing area.

 Etymology

 The name comes from two words in the Wiradjuri language (the local Aboriginal language), "gaahna" and "bula".
 This means "two shoulders" which refers to the summits of Mount Canobolas itself and the subsidiary peak Young Man Canobolas.